Why does Australia need a Human Rights Act?

 What would a Human Rights Act do?

-A Human Rights Act is a tool with which you can combat the abuses you and your community are concerned about, and fight for the fundamental rights and freedoms that belong to all of us.
+A Human Rights Act is a tool with which we can fight for the fundamental rights and freedoms that belong to all of us, and hold those in power to account.

 It would mean the rights of all Australians are protected in our laws, and force the federal government to consider those rights in their laws, policies and practices.